frostbrosracing/Election_Analysis/README.md

 The analysis of the election show that:

 - There were 369,711 votes cast in the election.
+- The counties in the precinct including their percentage of the total vote and the number of votes cast were:
+   - Jefferson representing 10.5% of the vote with 38,855 votes cast.
+   - Denver representing 82.8% of the vote with 306,055 votes cast.
+   - Arapahoe representing 6.7% of the vote with 24,801 votes cast.

+- Denver had the largest number of votes.

 - The candidates were:
    - Charles Casper Stockham
    - Diana DeGette